jacquiewitte/capstone-landslides-soilmoisture/README.md

   <li>xarray
 </ul>

-<P>Using conda, install by typing 'conda install -c conda-forge <name of the package listed above>'
+<P>Using conda, install by typing <b>'conda install -c conda-forge name-of-package-listed-above'</b>
 <P>All python code are contained within Jupyter Notebooks and at the moment there is no order of notebooks to run.
 Each notebook is self contained and somewhat self-explanatory.

 <H3>DATA & FORMATS</H3>